sdinukad/theme-patcher-for-archetype/Readme.md

 **How to Use (Easy Method - Recommended):**

 1.  **Extract:** Make sure you have extracted the contents of the .zip file you downloaded this tool in.
-You should have this `README.txt`, a `.ps1` file (the script), and a `.bat` file (the launcher).
+You should have the folder `archetypefixer` which contains `README.txt`, a `.ps1` file (the script), and a `.bat` file (the launcher).
 Keep them together in the same folder.
-2.  **Copy to the Pokemmo installation folder** Paste the extracted folder into the pokemmo installation folder.
+2.  **Copy to the Pokemmo installation folder** Copy and paste the extracted folder named `archetypefixer` into the pokemmo installation folder.
 3. Double-click the `RunThemePatcher.bat` file found inside the folder.
 4.  **Use the GUI:**
     *   A window titled "PokeMMO Theme Patcher" will appear.